 Satisfy the water quality requirement of the Clean Water Act

-Develop, implement and enforce a stormwater management program (SWMP) that includes the six minimum control measures
+The Phase II MS4 GP requires regulated MS4 operators to develop, implement and enforce a Stormwater Management Program (SWMP) that includes the six minimum control measures:

 Public Education and Outreach